 - Professional Background: Mr. Rapley has served as a director of our company since July 2002, having previously served as a director during 1994.
 Mr. Rapley founded Rapley Engineering Services, Inc. (RESI) and served as its CEO and President from 1985 to 1998.
 Mr. Rapley also served as Executive Vice President of Engineering of VECO Corp.
-Alaska (a company that acquired RESI in 1998) from January 1998 to December 2001. - Other Public Company Directorships: Mr. Rapley has served as a director of LGI since June 2005 and served as a director of its predecessor, LMI, from May 2004 to June 2005. - Age: 68 - Board Membership Qualifications: Mr. Rapley brings to our board the unique perspective of his lifelong career as an engineer.
+Alaska (a company that acquired RESI in 1998) from January 1998 to December 2001.
+Mr. Rapley has served as the President and Chief Executive Officer of Rapley Consulting, Inc. since January 2000. - Other Public Company Directorships: Mr. Rapley has served as a director of Liberty Global, Inc. (LGI) since June 2005 and served as a director of its predecessor, Liberty Media International, Inc. (LMI), from May 2004 to June 2005. - Age: 70 - Board Membership Qualifications: Mr. Rapley brings to our board the unique perspective of his lifelong career as an engineer.
 The industries in which we compete are heavily dependent on technology, which continues to change and advance.
 Mr. Rapley's perspectives assist our board in adapting to these changes and developing strategies for our businesses.